tomaszfrelek2/seminar_project/README.md

 This my project repo for CSE 5469

 # Data
 Training/testing data unfortunetly could not be provided due to github file upload limits (github limts 1000 files per folder, and max file size of 25MB).
+Even the zip files of my data exceed this limit unfortunetly.

 # Viewing Results
 Since there is no data provided, you can view my results in either `eval_script.ipynb`, or the 'runs/detect' folder, where the results of the model evaluations are stored.